 - The supervisor or proctor will direct you to a seat.
-If you need a left-handed desk, tell your supervisor as you enter. - Do not leave the test room after you have been admitted. - Only pencils, erasers, a permitted calculator, and your ticket will be allowed on your desk. - You will be required to put all other personal belongings away. - You may not use tobacco in any form or have food or drink (including water) in the test room.
-You may have snacks and drinks outside the test room during break. - Testing will begin as soon as all examinees present at 8:00 a.m. are checked in and seated. - Listen carefully to all directions read by your supervisor. - It is important that you follow all directions carefully. - On some test dates, ACT tries out questions to develop future versions of the tests.
-You may be asked to take a fifth test, the results of which will not be reflected in your reported scores.
-The fifth test could be multiplechoice or one for which you will create your own answers.
-Please try your best on these questions, because your participation can help shape the future of the ACT.
-If you are in a test room where the fifth test is administered, you will be dismissed at about 12:35 p.m.
+If you need a left-handed desk, tell your supervisor as you enter. - Do not leave the test room after you have been admitted.

+- Only pencils, erasers, a permitted calculator, and your ticket will be allowed on your desk. - You will be required to put all other personal belongings away. - You may not use tobacco in any form or have food or drink (including water) in the test room.
+You may have snacks and drinks outside the test room during break. - Testing will begin as soon as all examinees present at 8:00 a.m. are checked in and seated. - Listen carefully to all directions read by your supervisor. - It is important that you follow all directions carefully. - ACT tries out questions on National test dates to develop future tests.
+Your room supervisor may ask you take a fifth test that may be multiple-choice or one for which you will create your own answers.
+Please try your best on these questions because your participation can help shape the future of the ACT.
+The results of the fifth test will not be reflected on your reported scores. - You will normally be dismissed at about 12:15 p.m. if you take the ACT (no writing), or 1:15 p.m. if you take the ACT with writing.